Dr Susanna Harris

 - Senior Lecturer (Archaeology)

 My research investigates the material culture of past societies.
-I specialise in the analysis of textiles, leather and basketry using scientific, theoretical and experimental approaches.
+I specialise in the analysis of textiles and leather using scientific, theoretical and experimental approaches.
 In summary:

 - Artefacts and material culture